All about the CPK Blood Test

-The CPK test evaluates three different kinds of a specific enzyme:
+The CPK test evaluates three different kinds of bodily enzymes:

 - CPK-1 – which helps to handle bodily functions in the brain and lungs.